Hunt the Man Down

-Hunt the Man Down is a 1951 American crime film directed by George Archainbaud and starring Gig Young.
+Hunt the Man Down is a 1950 American crime film directed by George Archainbaud and starring Gig Young.

 Plot

-When loner Bill Jackson (James Anderson) prevents a robbery at the bar where he works, the ensuing media attention reveals that he is actually Richard Kinkaid, a fugitive wanted in connection with a 12-year-old murder case.
-Public defender Paul Bennett (Gig Young) believes that Kinkaid is innocent, but lacks fresh evidence to make his case.
-Now, with an innocent man's freedom in the balance, Bennett must find and interview the crime's original seven witnesses.
+When loner Bill Jackson prevents a robbery at the bar where he works, the ensuing media attention reveals that he is actually Richard Kinkaid, a fugitive wanted in connection with a 12-year-old murder case.
+Public defender Paul Bennett believes that Kinkaid is innocent but lacks fresh evidence to solidify his case.
+With an innocent man's freedom in the balance, Bennett must find and interview the crime's original seven witnesses.